Horten: Geography

-Horten is a city and municipality on the western shore of the Oslo Fjord in Vestfold County.
-It borders with Åsgårdstrand in the south, and to Re in both the west and north.
-Neighboring towns are Tønsberg in the south and the much smaller Holmestrand in the north.
+Horten Municipality is located on the western shore of the Ytre Oslofjord in Vestfold County.
+It borders Tønsberg Municipality to the south and west and Holmestrand Municipality to the north.
+Other nearby towns include Tønsberg to the south and the much smaller Holmestrand to the north.
 About half of the municipality's total area is made up of forests, while slightly less than a third is agricultural land.
-The administrative centre of the municipality is the city of Horten.
-Smaller towns include Åsgårdstrand, Skoppum, and Nykirke.
+The administrative centre of the municipality is the town of Horten, along the coast.
+The smaller town of Åsgårdstrand is located in the southern part of the municipality, along the coast.
+The inland villages of Skoppum, Borre, and Nykirke are all located in the rural areas of the municipality.

 Nature preserves

-Nature preserves include Vealøs, Adalstjern, Frebergsvik and Falkensten.
-Additional nature preserves are found by Borrevannet, Løvøya, Bastøy, and in the village of Åsgårdstrand.
+Nature preserves include Vealøs, Adalstjern, Frebergsvik, and Falkensten.
+Additional nature preserves are found by the lake Borrevannet and the islands of Løvøya and Bastøy.
+There is a preserve in Åsgårdstrand as well.
 Falkenstendammen is a wildlife preserve, home to various nationally threatened species.
 Reverompa Plant Reserve was established in 2006 due to presence of the nationally endangered crested cow-wheat.
 Tordenskjoldeika is a protected 700-year-old oak tree by the harbor.
+Borre National Park is located along the coast, but this is primarily a historic park.